I have "green-fingers," and love my garden. I enjoy watching wildlife and being outdoors.

-If asked to name a vine, most people would think of a grapevine.
-They'll have seen pictures of grapes hanging from the plant and perhaps noticed some tendrils.
-If you've seen a grapevine growing you may have seen that the climber uses tendrils, suckers and runners to cling onto a frame or nearby tree branches as it climbs and grows upwards.
-The tendrils, runners and suckers of the plant grow in a cyclical or entwining form.
-The main stem of the vine grows upwards without twisting in shape.
+If you see a grapevine growing you will notice that this climbing plant uses tendrils, suckers and runners to cling onto a frame or nearby tree branches as it climbs and grows upwards.
+Only the tendrils, runners and suckers of a vine plant grow in a cyclical or entwining form.
+The main stem of the plant grows upwards without twisting in shape.

 What Kind of Bine Plants Grow in Gardens?